 Chronic pain can be the result of an injury caused by another party as a result of negligence.
 Some common scenarios include motor vehicle accidents and slip and falls.

 There is a timeline for making claims for chronic pain injuries.
-This is why you need a qualified lawyer to assist you.
+This is why you need a qualified personal injury lawyer to assist you.
 We have a team of experts who will review your case during your free consultation.
 This will help us determine all the options that are available for you.
-Our personal injury lawyers will work on your case to secure the maximum compensation.
+Our experienced personal injury lawyers will work on your case to secure the maximum compensation.

 What is Chronic Pain?